MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-quickstart.md

 ## Requirements

 This guide resumes where the Hello, iOS document left off, and requires completion of the [Hello, iOS Quickstart](~/ios/get-started/hello-ios/index.md).
-The completed version of the Phoneword app can be downloaded from the [Hello, iOS sample](https://developer.xamarin.com/samples/monotouch/Hello_iOS/).
+Download the completed version of the Phoneword app from the [Hello, iOS sample](https://developer.xamarin.com/samples/monotouch/Hello_iOS/).

 ::: zone pivot="macos"